 Live-Client Clinics

-The College of Law established two live-client clinics to provide practical training experiences for law students.
+The College of Law and Public Service established live-client clinics to provide practical training experiences for law students.
 These clinical experiences do not simply give our students the opportunity to improve their skills—they also give students a chance to demonstrate to the surrounding legal community the quality of their work.
 Furthermore, students develop an ethic of service that values the importance of enhancing their local community.

 Justice and Immigration Clinic

-Law students are assigned to teams that represent live-clients under the supervision of Professor Rodriguez-Campos.
+Law students are assigned to teams that represent live clients under the supervision of Director Rodriguez-Campos.
 Students are responsible for client communication, including interviewing and counseling, case planning, and development of case strategy.
 They draft client declarations, gather evidence including witness statements and expert reports, conduct legal research, and write legal briefs.

 Immigration Law is a prerequisite/corequisite to enrolling in the JIC.
 Students must be in good academic standing and have completed their first year of study.
-Enrollment is subject to instructor approval.
+Enrollment is subject to director approval.

-First time students can enroll in the JIC for 4 units.
-Those who wish to complete their upper division writing requirement may enroll for 5 units.
-Students must attend JIC classes every Monday and Wednesday from 5:00pm to 6:00pm, as well as weekly meetings with the JIC director.
+Students may enroll in the JIC for 1-4 units per semester.
+Those who wish to complete their upper division writing requirement may do so by writing a case-related brief.
+Students must attend JIC classes Monday and Wednesday evenings, as well as weekly meetings with the JIC director.

-For more information about the Justice and Immigration Clinic and how to enroll, please contact Professor Krystal Rodriguez-Campos.
+For more information about the Justice and Immigration Clinic and how to enroll, please contact Director Krystal Rodriguez-Campos.

 If you are a noncitizen seeking legal assistance for an immigration matter, please note that the Justice and Immigration Clinic only provides representation in humanitarian-based cases.
 The clinic is staffed by law students and operates under the constraints of an academic calendar.
 Each semester the clinic takes a small number of immigration cases referred to us by nonprofit organizations.
 Only low-income individuals are eligible for our legal services.
 For more information, please contact the Justice and Immigration Clinic at (909) 460-2014.